 1099 IRS Filing Deadlines: 1099-NEC, 1099-MISC & Others

-If you paid at least $600 to an independent contractor in 2020, you must file Form 1099-NEC with the IRS by February 1, 2021 to report nonemployee compensation (NEC).
-Previously, payments made to independent contractors were reported in box 7 of Form 1099-MISC.
-1099-NEC copies are also due to recipients by February 1, 2021.
-(NOTE: The 1099-NEC IRS filing and recipient copy deadlines are typically January 31, but since it falls on a Sunday in 2021, the due date is pushed to Monday).
+If you paid at least $600 to an independent contractor, you must file Form 1099-NEC with the IRS by January 31 to report nonemployee compensation (NEC).
+1099-NEC copies are also due to recipients by January 31.
+(NOTE: If January 31 falls on a weekend, the due date is pushed to Monday.)

 The automatic 30-day filing extension does not apply to 1099-NEC.
-Therefore, you must report nonemployee compensation for 2020 to the IRS and provide recipient copies by February 1, 2021.
+Therefore, you must report nonemployee compensation to the IRS and provide recipients with 1099 copies by January 31.

 Beginning with tax year 2020, 1099-MISC (Miscellaneous Income) is used only to report certain payments made to persons for business-related purposes (excluding nonemployee compensation).
-Form 1099-MISC, and all other 1099 forms, are due to the IRS by March 1, 2021 if filed on paper, or March 31, 2021 if filed electronically.
-(NOTE: The 1099-MISC IRS filing and recipient copy deadlines are typically February 28th or 29th, but since it falls on a Sunday in 2021, the due date is pushed to Monday).
+Form 1099-MISC, and all other 1099 forms, are due to the IRS by February 28 if filed on paper, or March 31 if filed electronically.
+(NOTE: If February 28 or 29 falls on a weekend, the due date is pushed to Monday).

 Need more time to file a 1099-MISC?
 You can file a Form 8809 to request a 30-day extension for 1099-MISC and other forms (except 1099-NEC).